woodpecker-ci/woodpecker/CONTRIBUTING.md

 ## Releases

 We release a new version every four weeks and will release the current state of the `main` branch.
-If there are security fixes of critical bug fixes, we'll release them directly.
+If there are security fixes or critical bug fixes, we'll release them directly.
 There are no backports or similar.

 ### Versioning